The Romeo 5 has been around a while. It has caused loyal buyers from other brands to jump ship just because of its MOTAC feature.

 The battery compartment on the Romeo 5 is a conventional knob protruding from the right side of the body.
 On alternative dot sights, it also doubles as the illumination rotary dial.
 However, with button operation, the knob is reserved solely for housing the battery.

 I wouldn’t usually mention this battery compartment as a noteworthy feature, but I found need to.
 While field-testing the very similar Holosun HS403B with the same button operation, I came to appreciate the ease of use of the battery compartment on the Sig dot sight.
+(Check out my side-by-side comparison of the Sig Sauer Romeo 5 vs the Holosun 403B here).

 The battery compartment tray on the HS403B drove me nuts for its tiny screws, requirement for an equally tiny Torx bit, and the time it took me to install a battery and then do it again (because I initially did it wrong).
 Tedious is the word I’d use for this one feature on the Holosun.
 Incredibly easy is the word I’d use for this one feature on the Romeo 5.